openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_gpio.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Configuring Open-Drain Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-  - Write to SETDIR with a value of 3 in bits [25:24], setting bit 24 makes the pin direction as output and setting bit 25 enables open drain configuration.
+  - Write to SETDIR with a value of 1 in bit [25] enabling open drain configuration.
   - Include the pin number in bits [6:0].
-  - The output value controls whether the pin drives low (output value = 0) or is in high-impedance state (output value = 1).

 Using Open-Drain Pins
 ^^^^^^^^^^^^^^^^^^^^^
-  - To drive the pin low: Use CLRGPIO or write a 0 to the corresponding bit in OUT0.
+  - To drive the pin low: Use SETGPIO or write a 1 to the corresponding bit in OUT0.
-  - To place the pin in high-impedance state: Use SETGPIO or write a 1 to the corresponding bit in OUT0.
+  - To place the pin in high-impedance state: Use CLRGPIO or write a 0 to the corresponding bit in OUT0.
   - Ensure an external pull-up resistor is connected to the pin to achieve a high state when not driven low.

 Pin Diagram